Laker Turf Stadium kick-off ceremony

 ($3,000; $750 annually)

-The Possibility Scholars program makes available an exceptional scholarship and academic program for freshmen applicants to Oswego's fall term.
-When combined with existing need-based aid, Possibility Scholar students will receive a "full-ride" scholarship worth over $20,000 per year, enabling scholarship recipients to graduate "debt-free" with an exceptional collegiate experience.
-Only New York State students entering STEM fields (Science, Technology, Engineering or Math) are eligible for consideration, with priority given to high achieving students with significant financial need.
+The Possibility Scholars program makes available an exceptional scholarship and academic program for freshman applicants to Oswego's fall term.
+When combined with existing need-based aid, Possibility Scholars will receive a "full-ride" scholarship worth over $20,000 per year, enabling scholarship recipients to study abroad, engage in research, and graduate with little or no debt after an exceptional undergraduate experience.
+New York State students entering STEM fields (Science, Technology, Engineering or Math) are eligible for consideration, with priority given to high achieving students with significant financial need.

-Freshmen entering SUNY Oswego in Fall 2013 who have a desire to participate in our eligible co-op opportunities can apply for one of fifteen $24,000 ($6,000 annually) Co-op Scholarships available through our partnership with WACE (World Association for Cooperative Education).
+Freshman entering SUNY Oswego in the Fall term who have a desire to participate in our Co-op opportunities can apply for one of fifteen $24,000 ($6,000 annually) Co-op Scholarships available through our partnership with WACE (World Association for Cooperative Education).
 To be eligible, students must qualify for a Presidential Scholarship and commit to participating in one of Oswego's Co-op programs.
-To apply, go to: http://www.waceinc.org/scholarship/index.html
+These awards will replace the Presidential scholarship.
+To apply, go to: http://waceinc.org/scholarship/index.html

-Two-year transfer students with a cumulative 3.30 GPA and 57 or more college credits are eligible for a one-time scholarship worth $1,000.
+Transfer students entering in the fall term with a cumulative GPA 3.30+ and 57 or more college credits are eligible for a one-time scholarship worth $1,000.
 To be eligible, simply complete an application for admission to be considered; no scholarship forms are required.

 Or direct correspondence to: